carriesmatic/relay/README.md

 # relay
 A young child carries two trusty stuffed animals, one under each arm.
 Charlie the bear, his constant companion, dangles from his right arm.
-Molly the bunny smiles up from under his left.
-Vast fields, tall mountains, and burning lava covered the land before him.
+Sheila the bunny smiles up from under his left.
+Vast fields, tall mountains, and burning lava covers the land before the child's eyes.
 The child is ready to begin an adventure!

 This repo holds the entire Unity Project.